You are currently viewing English Idioms Starting with ‘Q’

 Justifications:

 This is an idiom because it refers to a famous line from Edgar Allan Poe's poem "The Raven," where "quoth" means "said."
 It uses the raven metaphorically to imply a foreboding or ominous message.
-While "quoth" itself is an archaic form of "say," the phrase as a whole carries a figurative meaning beyond the literal idea of a bird speaking.
+While "quoth" itself is an archaic form of "say," the idiom as a whole carries a figurative meaning beyond the literal idea of a bird speaking.